Limmen/chinook/README.md

 ## Description

+This repo contains three separate projects:

+* angular_frontend

-Angular front-end that consumes a REST-API for the chinook database.
+A JavaScript frontend that consumes a REST-API for the chinook database.

+* java_backend

+A REST-API for the chinook database developed with Java

+* clojure_backend

+A REST-API for the chinook database developed with clojure

 ## Current state

-Under development
+java_backend contains a fullt functional RESP-API for HTTP/GET

+TODO:

+* clojure_backend
+* angular_frontend
+* support PUT/POST/DELETE in java_backend

 ## How to run

-TODO
+See separate README's for each project.

 ## Documentation

-TODO
+See separate README's for each project.

 ## Author